Whittling wood blocks

 Since penetrating finishes do not dry well into hard films, there is a wipe-off excess step in the instructions to ensure you do not have excess product left on the surface—the difference between the two lies in the final appearance.

-Film-forming coatings form one continuous layer over the surface that gives the wood surface a more finished look.
+Film-forming coatings form one continuous layer over the surface, giving the wood surface a more finished look.
+They make a thin film on the surface.
 It looks like a second layer on the surface of the wood and looks more polished.
 In contrast, penetrating oils will have a more unfinished look since they are below the surface.
-They make a thin film on the surface.
 Choose one that suits your needs and project.